real2two/real2two/README.md

 ## 📌 My current projects.

-I'm working on a web-based game called Hidodie!
-This would be my *very first video game* and I plan on releasing a demo during Summer 2022.
-This project's repositories will hopefully become open source in the near future.
+I'm working on a super secret project.

-Also, I'm working on a Discord bot management panel.
+Also, I'm working on a game called Hidodie which is currently in pause.

 ## ⏸️ Projects on hold.